Test in production without watermarks.

 Beyond simple text and images, PowerPoint presentations often contain visual elements such as shapes.
 With IronPPT, we can add shapes to our presentation file as easily as we added the text and image before.

-To demonstrate, we will create a circular shape, and draw it onto the specified slide at a specific position.
+To demonstrate, we will create a circular shape and draw it onto the specified slide at a precise position.

 using IronPPT;